 To use one, you zip yourself into an airtight bag that encompasses your lower body and the treadmill deck.
 Next, you choose a running speed and decide what percentage of your weight you want to remove.
 After you’re sealed in, the system will calibrate to adjust to you and the input it received.
 Given that this machine is already considerably geekier than your standard treadmill, you can expect a very in-depth console.
 You can see cadence, strike force, stance time, and stride-length symmetry among other data relating to the anti-gravity effects.

 What Are Some Benefits?

 With anti-gravity treadmills, physical therapists can successfully treat injuries and conditions like shin splints, total knee or hip arthroplasty, foot and lower back pain, and even TBIs.
-If individuals use an anti-gravity treadmill to return to activity as soon as possible while injured, they will experience little muscle atrophy and decreased swelling.
+If individuals use an anti-gravity treadmill to return to activity as soon as possible while injured, they will experience less muscle atrophy and decreased swelling.
 Professional athletes use anti-gravity treadmills frequently to recover from injuries.

 Is It For Me?

-If you have injuries, want to see if an anti-gravity treadmill can make you an even stronger runner, or just want to run in a bubble, you might want to consider trying out an anti-gravity treadmill.
+If you have injuries, want to see if an anti-gravity treadmill can make you a stronger runner, or just want to run in a bubble, you might want to consider trying out an anti-gravity treadmill.
 If you enter your zip code on AlterG, it will show you the nearest locations to try out an anti-gravity treadmill.
 Then you can see for yourself if they’re worth all the hype!